abrennec/sose20_cc2/03_oop/readme.md

 A rule of thumb for good class design is to ensure that  data members are *private* and can be accessed and manipulated by *public* function members.
 This way, a **solid public interface** can be designed which remains *as is* even when the underlying data members change.
 Additionally, this way any kind of manipulation of member variable values is restricted to the class only.

-### Object Instantiation & Member Access

-The advantage of object-oriented programming is

-- To translate real-world concepts into digital concepts
-- To use several objects of the same class in the ofApp without having to repeat code
-- To configure unique objects following the specification defined in the class

 ### Classes, Header, and Definition Files

 On a software design level, the [separation of header and definition files](http://www.cppforschool.com/tutorial/separate-header-and-implementation-files.html) clearly supports to distinguish between